Ostracod Research at the Lake Biwa Museum, Japan

 Subfamily: Cypricercinae McKenzie, 1971

-One species has been reported from Japan:
+Three species have been reported from Japan:

 1. Tanycypris alfonsi Nagler, Geist & Matzke-Karasz, 2014